Philippines campaign (1941–1942): Mobilization

-MacArthur's mobilization plans called for induction of the ten reserve divisions between September 1 and December 15, 1941.
-The timetable was met on September 1 with the induction of one regiment per division, but slowed as a lack of facilities and equipment hampered training.
-The second regiments of the divisions were not called up until November 1, and the third regiments were not organized until after hostilities began.
+MacArthur's mobilization plans called for induction of the ten reserve divisions between 1 September and 15 December 1941.
+The timetable was met on 1 September with the induction of one regiment per division but slowed as a lack of facilities and equipment hampered training.
+The second regiments of the divisions were not called up until 1 November, and the third regiments were not organized until after hostilities began.
 Training was also seriously inhibited by language difficulties between the American cadres and the Filipino troops, and by the many differing dialects (estimated at 70) of the numerous ethnic groups comprising the army.
 By the outbreak of war, only two-thirds of the army had been mobilized, but additions to the force continued with the induction of the Constabulary and a portion of the regular army, until a force of approximately 130,000 men was reached.

 The most crucial equipment shortfalls were in rifles and divisional light artillery.
 MacArthur requested 84,500 M1 Garand rifles to replace the World War I M1917 Enfields equipping the PA, of which there were adequate numbers, but the War Department denied the request because of production difficulties.
 The divisions had only 20% of their artillery requirements, and while plans had been approved to significantly reduce this gap, the arrangements came too late to be implemented before war isolated the Philippines.

 By contrast, the Philippine Division was adequately manned, equipped, and trained.
 MacArthur received immediate approval to modernize it by reorganizing it as a mobile "triangular" division.
 Increasing the authorized size of the Philippine Scouts was not politically viable (because of resentments within the less-well-paid Philippine Army), so MacArthur's plan also provided for freeing up Philippine Scouts to round out other units.
 The transfer of the American 34th Infantry from the 8th Infantry Division in the United States to the Philippine Division, accompanied by two field artillery battalions to create a pair of complete regimental combat teams, was actually underway when war broke out.
 The deployment ended with the troops still in the United States, where they were sent to defend Hawaii instead.